lawin529/resume/index.md

 title: winson lam
 ---

-## About Me
+## Profile

-> Passionate and independent Software Engineer with strong knowledge of data structures, algorithms, and user experience.
-Very strong within a team focusing on communication and cohesion as a group.
+> Aspiring and passionate Software Engineer with strong knowledge of data structures, algorithms, and user experience.
+Works very well in a team environment by focusing on clear and effective communication honed through working with classmates, peers, and colleagues on technical and complex projects.

 ---

 ## Education

-**The University of Manitoba** - *Bachelor of Science, Computer Science* with specialization in Software Engineering
+**The University of Manitoba**
+*Bachelor of Science, Computer Science* with specialization in Software Engineering

+**Relevant coursework**
-**Relevant coursework**: Software Engineering, Human Computer Interaction, Distributed Computing, Algorithms & Data Structures, Databases Concepts and Usage, Artificial Intelligence
+Software Engineering, Human-Computer Interaction, Distributed Computing, Algorithms & Data Structures, Databases Concepts and Usage, Artificial Intelligence

-**Programming Languages**: Java, C++, C, Python, HTML, CSS, JavaScript, C#

-**Technologies**: Windows, Linux, macOS, UNIX, Git, Android Studio, Markdown, PyGame, Bootstrap, Unity, RPGMaker, Processing

 ---

 ## Relevant Skills

-### Databases Concepts and Usage

-* Learned fundamental concepts of databases (ER/EER diagrams, relation schema)
-* Used SQL to interact with databases created in class

-### Software Engineering

-* Worked within a software development team using principles of AGILE methodologies and non-technical planning
-  * Worked extensively with Git
-* Built a product going through early stages of development to final release
-* Designed testing suites and refactoring code to correct errors
-* Writing detailed documentation through different iterations of a large project

-### Human Computer Interaction

-* Worked within a team to design an interface with user-centered design as the focus
-* Conducted interviews/observations of diverse groups of individuals while applying IDEO principles
-* Applied research and information gathered to build software
-* Used Git to collaborate on developing a mock-up browser extension

-### Communication + Team Skills

-* Effectively and consistently communicated with teams to develop software and present to the final product to peers
-* Developed a strong sense of teamwork and written communication skills through working remotely with groups
+**Programming/Development**
+Java, Python, HTML/CSS/JavaScript, SQL, C/C++

+**Software/Tools**
+UNIX/Linux, Git, Web APIs, Android Studio, Bootstrap, Unity, Adobe Photoshop, VSCode, MS Office, Processing

+**Communication/Teamwork**
+Effective and consistent communicator and greatly thrives in a team environment

 ---

+## Academic and Personal Projects

+**Group Availability Scheduler (Browser Extension)** *COMP3020 - Human-Computer Interaction I*
+01/2022 - 04/2022

+* Used HTML, CSS, JavaScript, and Bootstrap to create a clean and concise prototype of a browser extension
+* Employed principles of human-computer interaction to greatly improve accessibility and user experience

+**EEZY: Personal Assistant Application (Android Application)** *COMP3350: Software Engineering I*
+01/2022 - 04/2022

+* Developed in Android Studio using Git to maintain a very consistent and stable workflow
+* Implemented AGILE development principles to focus on continuous delivery to improve customer satisfaction

+**Untitled 2D RPG Game**
+*In Progress*

+* Independently learning and developing in a 2D game engine (JavaScript) to continue growing skills and work ethic
+* Utilizing skills of planning and developing software gathered from coursework in a personal project

+**Untitled First-Person Unity Game**
+*In Progress*

+* Independently developing in Unity to analyse and collect experience with industry standard tools
+* Managing project repository to ensure an organized and well documented workflow

+---

-## Employment History
+## Work Experience

-**Café Associate/Barista**, *Altea Active*
-September 2021 - February 2023

-* Adapted quickly to fast-paced & independent environment
+**Altea Active**
+*Café Associate/Barista*
+09/2021 - 02/2023

-* Maintained clean workstation and presentable merchandise displays with strong attention to detail
+* Prioritized an organized workspace and effective product displays to improve customer experience
-* Built strong knowledge of menu items (drink recipes, bakery items, etc.)
+* Built strong knowledge of products to educate customers and properly address questions or concerns

+**Canada Life**
-**Administrative Assistant + Intake Administrator**, *Canada Life* May 2021 - August 2021
+*Administrative Assistant + Intake Administrator* 05/2021 - 08/2021

-* Processing different forms of health care claims
-  * Short-term disability, long-term disability, early referral services, etc.
-  * Quick to adapt to new types of assignments
-* Responsible for creating emails/communication items with clients and case managers for claims
+* Created emails/communication items with clients and colleagues to ensure consistent and effective communication
-* Worked remotely from home while professionally handling sensitive documentation from clients
+* Worked remotely from home - independently maintained high percentages of productivity and workflow

 ---